1. Project Vision: Towards a Symbiotic Game Engine

 - Cost Estimation: It can accurately predict the resource cost (CPU time, memory) of each of its strategies under the current conditions.

-3. Goal-Oriented Resource Negotiation (GORNA) - The Council Protocol
+3. Goal-Oriented Resource Negotiation & Allocation (GORNA) - The Council Protocol

 GORNA is the formal communication protocol used by the DCC and the ISAs to dynamically allocate resources.
 This negotiation process replaces static, pre-defined budgets.